rfabbri/pavilion-multiview-3d-dataset/README.md

 # Barcelona Pavilion Multiview Dataset

-This is a realistic professional-grade synthetic dataset with full 3D ground truth, including curve and hard edge ground truth, control over illumination and ground truth camera models for a video sequence.
+This is a realistic professional-grade high-quality archviz dataset with full 3D ground truth, including curve and hard edge ground truth, control over illumination and ground truth camera models for a video sequence.